francescocirulli/base-paymaster-example-sepolia/README.md

 - [**Privy**](https://www.privy.io/) for simple onboarding, secure authentication, and powerful embedded wallets
 - [**AccountKit**](https://accountkit.alchemy.com/) for ERC-4337 support and smart contract account functionality
 - [**viem**](https://viem.sh/) for interfacing with wallets and public clients
-- the **Base Goerli Paymaster** for having Coinbase sponsor all gas fees, for both the user and the app
+- the **Base Sepolia Paymaster** for having Coinbase sponsor all gas fees, for both the user and the app
 - [**NextJS**](https://nextjs.org/) as the web application framework

 **You can see the deployed app at [`https://base-paymaster-example.vercel.app/`](https://base-paymaster-example.vercel.app/)!**